Grade Curve Calculator

 Law School Grade Curve Example

-Most law schools apply a mandatory grading curve that ensures a consistent averages GPA grading across classes.
+Most law schools use different grading bands and apply a mandatory grading curve that ensures a consistent average GPA grading across classes.

 For example: